vajitsu/berserk.js/README.md

-# The Last Legend
+# Mizu.js

-The most modernized Discord bot you'll ever see.

-[ More coming soon... ]
+A powerful framework to build your Discord bot using `discord.js`